Director of Marketing

 Seahub is modernizing the cruise industry, a $42B market that is still being served by brick-and-mortar travel agents and web agencies started in the 90s.
-Part of the Flighthub/Justfly Group (500+ employees), we’ve partnered with 23 of the largest cruise companies in the world to offer 20,000+ cruises on our site.
+Part of the Flighthub/Justfly Group (500+ employees) and featured by Forbes, the Washington Post, CNBC, Marketwatch, the LA Times, Lonely Planet, Yahoo Finance and more.

 Skills gained: startup financing, venture capital.

 Front Row Ventures is the first student-led venture capital fund in Canada investing solely in student-run startups.
 We’ve raised a $600,000 fund that we’ll be investing in 24 companies over the next 4 years.
 As a partner, I focused on sourcing student startups, leading due diligence, and creating value for student founders.

 I was the lead on two FRV investments:

 • Pelcro: FRV’s first investment, a content subscription platform that provides publishers with tools and insight to drive subscription revenue from their audience

 • Invivo AI: a company using artificial intelligence to streamline pharmaceutical R&D, with an initial focus on preclinical toxicology